-Harbor Capital Advisors, Inc., a Delaware corporation, serves as the investment advisor (the "Advisor") for each Fund pursuant to a separate investment advisory agreement with Harbor ETF Trust on behalf of each Fund (each, an "Investment Advisory Agreement").
-Pursuant to each Investment Advisory Agreement, the Advisor is responsible for providing a range of management, oversight, legal, compliance, financial and administrative services for each Fund as set forth in more detail below:
+Harbor Capital Advisors, Inc., a Delaware corporation, serves as the investment advisor (the "Advisor") for the Fund pursuant to an investment advisory agreement with Harbor ETF Trust on behalf of the Fund (each, an "Investment Advisory Agreement").
+Pursuant to the Investment Advisory Agreement, the Advisor is responsible for providing a range of management, oversight, legal, compliance, financial and administrative services for the Fund as set forth in more detail below:

 Management Services.
-Subject to the approval of the Board of Trustees, the Advisor is responsible for establishing the investment policies, strategies and guidelines for each Fund, and for recommending modifications to those policies, strategies and guidelines whenever the Advisor deems modifications to be necessary or appropriate.
-The Advisor is also responsible for providing, either through itself or through a Subadvisor selected, paid and supervised by the Advisor, investment research, and advice, and for furnishing continuously an investment program for each Fund consistent with the investment objectives and policies of the Fund.
+Subject to the approval of the Board of Trustees, the Advisor is responsible for establishing the investment policies, strategies and guidelines for the Fund, and for recommending modifications to those policies, strategies and guidelines whenever the Advisor deems modifications to be necessary or appropriate.
+The Advisor is also responsible for providing, either through itself or through a Subadvisor selected, paid and supervised by the Advisor, investment research, and advice, and for furnishing continuously an investment program for the Fund consistent with the investment objectives and policies of the Fund.
 For Harbor funds that employ one or more non-discretionary Subadvisors, the Advisor will also make day-to-day investment decisions with respect to each such fund to implement model portfolios provided by the non-discretionary Subadvisors.

 Selection and Oversight of Subadvisors.
-The Advisor is responsible for the Subadvisors it selects to manage the assets of or provide non-discretionary investment advisory services for each Fund and for recommending to the Board of Trustees the hiring, termination and replacement of Subadvisors.
-The Advisor is responsible for overseeing the Subadvisors and for reporting to the Board of Trustees periodically on each Fund's and Subadvisor's performance.
-The Advisor normally utilizes both qualitative and quantitative analysis to evaluate existing and prospective Subadvisors, including thorough reviews and assessments of (i) the Subadvisor's investment process, personnel and investment staff; (ii) the Subadvisor's legal, compliance and operational infrastructure; (v) the Subadvisor's brokerage practices; (vi) any material changes in the Subadvisor's business, operations or staffing; (vii) the performance of each Fund and the Subadvisor relative to benchmark and peers; (viii) each Fund's portfolio characteristics, and (ix) the composition of each Fund's portfolio.
+The Advisor is responsible for the Subadvisors it selects to manage the assets of or provide non-discretionary investment advisory services for the Fund and for recommending to the Board of Trustees the hiring, termination and replacement of Subadvisors.
+The Advisor is responsible for overseeing the Subadvisors and for reporting to the Board of Trustees periodically on the Fund's and Subadvisor's performance.
+The Advisor normally utilizes both qualitative and quantitative analysis to evaluate existing and prospective Subadvisors, including thorough reviews and assessments of (i) the Subadvisor's investment process, personnel and investment staff; (ii) the Subadvisor's investment research capabilities; (iii) the Subadvisor's ownership and organization structures; (iv) the Subadvisor's legal, compliance and operational infrastructure; (v) the Subadvisor's brokerage practices; (vi) any material changes in the Subadvisor's business, operations or staffing; (vii) the performance of the Fund and the Subadvisor relative to benchmark and peers; (viii) the Fund's portfolio characteristics, and (ix) the composition of the Fund's portfolio.